se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 '''''''''''''

-Several configuration steps are required to get Internet Explorer to be able to open a WebDAV connection to an eZ Publish installation.
+Several configuration steps are required to get Internet Explorer to be able to open a WebDAV connection to an Exponential installation.

 1. Enable Basic authentication by going to the Registry (Start->Run..., regedit.exe) and then to the key: